krishshah122/docanalysisai/README.md

 # 🧠 Document Analysis

-A powerful, AI-driven Streamlit web application that allows you to **upload documents** (TXT, PDF, CSV, images) and receive smart summaries, ask questions, and generate visualizations — powered by LLMs from Together AI and LangChain.
+A powerful, AI-driven Streamlit web application that allows you to **upload documents** (TXT, PDF, CSV, images) and receive smart summaries, ask questions, and generate visualizations — powered by LLM from Together AI .

 ---